Keauhou Bay, Big Island

 Location, Parking and Directions

-Keauhou Bay is located at the end of Kamehameha III Road in Kailua-Kona on the Big Island's Kona Coast.
+Keauhou Bay is located at the end of Kamehameha III Road in Kailua-Kona on Hawaii Island's Kona Coast.
+From Alii Drive, drive makai on Kamehameha III Road toward the ocean.
+Parking is available from both road approaches, though spaces can get busier around boat departures and local harbor activity.